Russia has halted a wartime deal allowing Ukraine to ship grain. It’s a blow to global food security

 Ukraine and Russia are both major global suppliers of wheat, barley, sunflower oil and other affordable food products that developing nations rely on.

 The grain deal provided assurances that ships won’t be attacked entering and leaving Ukrainian ports, while a separate agreement facilitated the movement of Russian food and fertilizer.
-While Western sanctions do not apply to Moscow’s agricultural shipments, some companies initially were wary of doing business with Russia because of the measures.
+While Western sanctions do not apply to Moscow’s agricultural shipments, some companies may be wary of doing business with Russia because of the measures.

+Ukrainian President Volodymyr Zelenskyy’s adviser, Mykhailo Podolyak, said the suspension was expected and believes it’s political theater.

+“The statement itself immediately includes an escape clause,” he said.
+“Therefore, we are dealing with classic public techniques of the Russian Federation that no longer require significant reciprocal reactions.”

 The suspension of the deal sent wheat prices up about 3% in Chicago trading, to $6.81 a bushel.
 Analysts don’t expect more than a temporary bump to food commodity prices because places like Russia and Brazil have ratcheted up wheat and corn exports, but food insecurity worldwide is growing.